acfoltzer/learngenomics.dev/docs/02-genomic-variation/01-baselines-for-variation.md

 ## The Analysis of Tumors vs. Germline Mutations

+TODO ACF 2025-06-03: feels like a non-sequitur

-Having a matched pair of tumor and germline data is especially valuable in variant detection because germline data acts as a precise control.
+Having a matched pair of tumor and germline (TODO ACF 2025-06-03: not yet defined) data is especially valuable in variant detection because germline data acts as a precise control.
 The analyst uses the pairing to sort out common but irrelevant single nucleotide variations (SNVs) found in the normal germline tissue from the new cancer driving mutations